-In the event of a 'does not meet' judgement, the institution may submit a written representation to QAA, including evidence, within four weeks of receiving the revised IQR report.
+In the event of a 'does not meet' judgement, the institution may submit a written representation to QAA, including evidence, within four weeks of receiving the Accreditation Panel outcome revised IQR report.
 The procedure for submitting an appeal or complaint is available on the QAA website.